PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 output expectation lies between :math:`1` (if :math:`\ket{\psi} = \ket{0}`)
 and :math:`-1` (if :math:`\ket{\psi} = \ket{1}`).

-Let's see how we can easily implement and optimize this circuit using OpenQML.
+Let's see how we can easily implement and optimize this circuit using PennyLane.

-Importing OpenQML and NumPy
+Importing PennyLane and NumPy
 ---------------------------

-The first thing we need to do is import OpenQML, as well as the wrapped version of NumPy provided by OpenQML.
+The first thing we need to do is import PennyLane, as well as the wrapped version of NumPy provided by PennyLane.

 .. code-block:: python

-    import openqml as qm
+    import pennylane as qml
-    from openqml import numpy as np
+    from pennylane import numpy as np

 .. important::

-    When constructing a hybrid quantum/classical computational model with OpenQML, it is important to **always import NumPy from OpenQML**, not the standard NumPy!
+    When constructing a hybrid quantum/classical computational model with PennyLane, it is important to **always import NumPy from PennyLane**, not the standard NumPy!

-    By importing the wrapped version of NumPy provided by OpenQML, you can combine the power of NumPy with OpenQML:
+    By importing the wrapped version of NumPy provided by PennyLane, you can combine the power of NumPy with PennyLane:

     * continue to use the classical NumPy functions and arrays you know and love
     * combine quantum functions (as quantum nodes) and classical functions (provided by NumPy)
-    * allow OpenQML to automatically calculate gradients of both classical and quantum functions
+    * allow PennyLane to automatically calculate gradients of both classical and quantum functions

 Creating a device